Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Scene Description:** A clean, futuristic command-line interface materializes in a 16:9 aspect ratio, stable shot.
 The text is crisp and vibrant.
 A single command is typed: `mcp get-status`.
 The background shows the blurred, chaotic stampede from the previous shot.
 > **Action:** The stampeding longhorns instantly freeze and arrange themselves into a single, orderly line.
-A simple, clear status report appears on the screen, with green checkmarks next to "Baseline Approved" features.
-The developer from before now looks relieved and confident.
+A simple, clear status report appears on the screen.
+The developer from before now looks relieved, their LED mask changing to a happy, satisfied expression (e.g., '^_^' or a simple smiling curve).
 > **Audio - Soundscape:** The chaotic noise abruptly stops, replaced by a satisfying "cha-ching" sound and the gentle hum of a well-oiled machine.
 > }